wasabifx/wasabi/README.md

 * Clean up code.
 A lot of TODO's in there.
 And some ugly stuff too.
 * Add missing unit tests
 * Finish implementation of some things and make them production ready
+* A lot of missing functionality such as support for static binding to GET/POST

 Contributions
 -------------